 Ah, twitching, my old friend.
 NOT.

-Twitching used to get me into a real state of panic, because when I looked up my symptoms all I came across were articles about debilitating diseases.
+Twitching always used to get me into a state of panic!
+The biggest reason why is when I looked up my symptoms, I came across article after article about debilitating diseases!

-Just sitting with my finger hovering over the Google search bar would get me into a state of fear; I would sweat, shake and my heart would race.
+Sitting with my finger hovering over the Google search bar would get me into a fear state.
+I would sweat, shake, and my heart would race.

-I’m actually embarrassed to admit that, but I know that you may relate reading this so I want to be as honest as I can.
+I’m embarrassed to admit that, but I know you may relate reading this, so I want to be honest.

-Twitching would be a trigger for my fear, and as a twitch came on, I would obsess over it and guess what, it only got worse.
+Twitching would trigger fear, and as a twitch came on, I would obsess over it.
+And guess what?
+It only got worse.
 Sometimes it would hang around for weeks!

 No, make that months.

-I started out with a twitch in my finger, then my wrist, my ankle, my knee, my eye, you name it and it’s twitched.
-Okay so that sounds a little weird, but seriously, I have twitched everywhere!
+I started with a twitch in my finger, then my wrist, my ankle, my knee, my eye, you name it, and it’s twitched.
+That sounds a little weird, but seriously, I have twitched everywhere!
 Yes… my butt too.

 So you may know about eye twitching, maybe your eye is twitching as you read this, but perhaps you’re wondering what other parts of your face can hop, skip and jump too.